 It’s not hard to find new opinions about how you should be investing.

-Everyone’s got an angle on what the stock market is going to do next, which company is set to take off, or which mix of investments is bound to outperform.
+Everyone’s got an angle on what the stock market is going to do next, which company is set to take off, and which mix of investments is bound to outperform.

 It can be confusing.
 With all that information out there and all the options at your disposal, how do you decide what to do?